Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits

-Finally, we show the benefits of \ArtReplay in practice by instantiating it for several classes of bandits and evaluating on real-world data.
+Finally, we show the benefits of \ArtReplay by instantiating it for several classes of bandits and evaluating on real-world poaching data.
 To highlight the breadth of algorithms that satisfy the \iidata property, we show how standard UCB algorithms can be easily modified to be \iidata while still guaranteeing regret-optimality, such as for $K$-armed and continuous combinatorial bandits.
+While the results for $K$-armed bandits are fairly straightforward, the fact that these results extend to complex settings such as metric bandits with continuous actions or combinatorial bandits is not at all obvious.
+The surprising insight in our result is that a similarly simple approach for complex bandit settings can attain the same guarantees as full usage of the historical data with significant data efficiency gains.
+Even for algorithms that do not satisfy \iidata, such as Thompson sampling and Information Directed Sampling (IDS), we demonstrate on real poaching data that \ArtReplay still achieves concrete gains in regret and data efficiency over a range of base algorithms.
 We close with a case study of combinatorial bandit algorithms with continuous actions in the context of green security, using a novel adaptive discretization technique.
-We observe on real poaching data that \ArtReplay achieves concrete gains in storage and runtime over a range of base algorithms---including Thompson sampling and Information Directed Sampling (IDS), two algorithms that do not satisfy \iidata.